Document

 The loss on the sale of long-term listed equity shares or equity-related instruments is a long-term capital loss.

-Carry Forward of Long-Term Capital Losses (LTCL) on Sale of such Shares
+Carry Forward of Long-Term Capital Losses on Sale of Shares

 If the net result for any assessment year is a loss, other than a capital gain, the assessee is entitled to have the amount written off against his income from any other source under the same head.

-A short-term capital loss might be set off against any capital gain in the case of capital losses.
-As a result, a short-term capital loss can be set off against both a short-term capital loss and a long-term capital loss.
+A short-term capital loss might be set off against any capital gains.
+As a result, a short-term capital loss can be set off against both a short-term capital gain and a long-term capital gain.
 Long-term capital loss, on the other hand, may only be offset against long-term capital gain.

-Long-term capital gains resulting from the transfer of equity shares listed on a recognised stock exchange are currently taxed at 10%.
-If any long-term capital losses result from the selling of such equity shares, such losses may now be set off against the other long-term capital gain.
+If any long-term capital losses result from the selling of such equity shares, such losses may now be set off against the other long-term capital gain only.

 Fair Market Value

-d.
-The FMV of an equity share listed after January 31 2018, or acquired through a merger or other transfer under Section 47 will be: Purchase price *Cost inflation index for fiscal year 2017-18 / Cost inflation index for the year of purchase or fiscal year 2001-02.
+• The FMV of an equity share listed after January 31 2018, or acquired through a merger or other transfer under Section 47 will be: Purchase price x Cost inflation index for fiscal year 2017-18 / Cost inflation index for the year of purchase or fiscal year 2001-02.

 Reconciliation of Capital Gain Statement vs AIS

-As part of its digital initiative, the Income tax department have started receiving the details on the sale of your shares directly from Depositories like CDSL and NSDL.
+As part of its digital initiative, the Income tax department has started receiving the details of the sale of your shares directly from depositories like CDSL and NSDL.
 Such data is reflected in your AIS - Annual Information Statement.

-Thus it is very important that you reconcile the capital gain statement that you have with the data available in AIS before you file your ITR.
+Thus, it is important that you reconcile the capital gains statement that you have with the data available in AIS before you file your ITR.
 Any Mismatch in ITR and AIS will result in a notice from the Income tax department

 Rebate under 87A